Sequences Related to "Floretions"

 Fundamental to the iterative process for these sequences is the definition of floretion multiplication.
 Given the above X and Y, their floretion product is:

 There is a pattern to the location and signs of the terms.
-If you are good at understanding groups, rings, abstract algebras and so on, see Creighton Dement's paper [6].
-The first few pages give more elegant explanations using formal mathematical jargon.
+If you are good at understanding groups, rings, abstract algebras and so on, see Richard Mathar's paper [6], or Creighton Dement's paper [5].
+These give more elegant explanations using formal mathematical jargon.

 Here I will point out just the more obvious patterns: